edwardtanguay/vue3-showcase-site/README.md

 ## Prettier

+- see `.prettierrc.json` for rules
+- formats on save
+- to format all files after rule change

 ```
 npm run format
 ```

-- see `.prettierrc.json` for rules